Skip to main content

 • Build on children’s experiences.
 Some children in your program may have lived outside of the United States.
 Talk about those experiences with older children.
 Invite them to reflect on the languages they have heard and the daily routines they have been a part of.
 Invite them to share souvenirs or memories from their experiences.
 Give them an opportunity to teach their peers new phrases, songs, or games in the languages they have learned.

 • Expand your experiences with your own heritage language.
 Even if you are several generations removed from a heritage language (or languages), it can be exciting to learn more about your family’s language history.
-Go to cultural festivals.
+Go to community festivals.
 Watch international movies; many streaming services have current international movies and TV shows with subtitles in English and other languages.
 Look into local language classes, choirs, or other opportunities to hear and practice a language that is important to you.

 • Make the most of your community.
 Whether you live in the U.S. or abroad, there are rich language communities all around you.
 Build relationships with people in your community who can help expose children to a variety of languages.
 Speaking multiple languages is an asset for the children in your program.
 As mentioned at the beginning of this course, it adds another perspective (or window) upon which to experience the world.

 • Build your own knowledge about multilingual development.
 Families or staff members may have questions and concerns.
-Provide research-based information about the benefits of a language rich environment for all children.
+Provide research-based information about the benefits of a language-rich environment for all children.

 Observe